• Skip to primary navigation

 STEP THREE

 The spinach and cheese insert.
-Now we are going to create an insert that will go in the center of our vegan meatloaf.
+Now we are going to create an insert that will go in the centre of our vegan meatloaf.
 To do so simply cut a piece of clinging film and arrange it on the table or your working surface.
 Create a layer of wilted spinach making sure to overlap the leaves.
 This will create a sort of a barrier that will keep our cheese sauce inside.
-Add a layer of cheese sauce in the center of the spinach one.
+Add a layer of cheese sauce in the centre of the spinach one.

 Carefully wrap the spinach layer around the cheese sauce with the help of the film, seal the edges and gently roll it on the table to create a sausage.
 Place in the freezer to firm up for at least half an hour (you can do this step the day before of a few hours prior baking the loaf if you like - the important thing is that the insert firms up before placing it into the loaf to achieve the desired outcome).